Policy 7122 - Export Control Policy

 Export control activities shall be under the general cognizance of Louisiana Tech University.
 The Export Control Committee shall function as an advisory committee in the University and shall have the following responsibilities:

-Advise the President, the Vice President for Research & Development, and Louisiana Tech University on institutional export control policies, the implementation of policies, and the status and conduct of the institution’s export control efforts.
+Advise the President, the Chief Research & Innovation Officer, and Louisiana Tech University on institutional export control policies, the implementation of policies, and the status and conduct of the institution’s export control efforts.

 Advocate to the University’s personnel for the Institution’s export control efforts.

 Assist Louisiana Tech University in the conduct of the export control program by performing the following duties: